emberjs/website/source/blog/2013-12-07-core-team-meeting-minutes-2013-12-06.md

 #### Transparency
 We've heard a few comments that people would like greater Core Team transparency.
-Since the weekly meetings are the only significant group communication that isn't public, we'll being posting notes from these meetings.
+Since the weekly meetings are the only significant group communication that isn't public, we'll be posting notes from these meetings.

 Resolutions: